Jenn Colella: Personal life

 Coming to New York, she was told by people she respected to stay in the closet, as it might cause casting problems.
-After playing a lesbian in Beebo Brinker, though, she was getting more attention and media questions, and finally felt it was time to come out.
-Colella has said, "being a queer woman in the Broadway community is something I'm very proud of."
+After playing a lesbian in The Beebo Brinker Chronicles, she began getting more attention and felt it was time to come out.

 Manoel Felciano, a co-star of Colella's in the movie Uncertainty, wrote the song "Jenn Colella" about her.
-The second line reads, "But I suspect, Jenn Colella, if my name were Isabella, then my clumsy overtures might stand a chance."

-After having seen Phantom of the Opera on Broadway, she got a mask tattooed on her right arm to show her dedication to the craft.
-But then her first Broadway show, Urban Cowboy, was in the theater next to the Phantom theater.
-So she got a star to represent that show and cover the mask.
-A star represented guidance and light to her.
-Two other visible tattoos, on the backs of her upper arms, are "Kindness" and "Gratitude," which she got while in Come From Away.
+After having seen The Phantom of the Opera on Broadway, she got a mask tattooed on her right arm.
+Her first Broadway show, Urban Cowboy, was in the theater next to the Phantom theater.
+Colella then got a star tattooed to represent Urban Cowboy and to cover the mask.
+Two other visible tattoos, on the backs of her upper arms, read "Kindness" and "Gratitude," which she got while in Come From Away.

 While working on Come From Away, Colella became friends with Beverley Bass, the airline captain she portrayed in the show.
 They first met in San Diego at James' Place, a restaurant across from the La Jolla Playhouse, after the last preview performance.
-They had an immediate kinship.
 At closing night for the Seattle tryout run, Bass presented her with the flight jacket, wings, and service pin that she wore on September 11, to be worn on Broadway.